svn2github/computational-materials-repository/tmfp06d/tmfp06d.rst

 .. literalinclude:: extract.sh

-One should not be really using GGA DFT for such systems (many of TM atoms, and TM diatomics) for various reasons (see for example http://dx.doi.org/10.1063/1.2723118 or https://dx.doi.org/10.1021/ct2006852).
+The systems in this work (many of TM atoms, and TM diatomics) should not be really treated with GGA DFT for various problems (see for example http://dx.doi.org/10.1063/1.2723118 or https://dx.doi.org/10.1021/ct2006852).
 These problems often translate into convergence problems in various DFT codes or large scatter of the obtained results.
 The third step consists of eliminating all systems that show large scatter of results from the set.

 .. literalinclude:: eliminate.sh